igt/wikicode/README.md

 wikicode
 ========

-Free project for supporting developers and sysadmins.
+This is free project for supporting developers and sysadmins.
+Convenient search code, configuration and settings.
+You can participate in project.